 If you decide to prepay for funeral and cemetery services, you have several options.

-(NOTE: These are options, not recommendations.
-Be sure to carefully compare the advantages and disadvantages of each-and consider consulting an attorney and Medicare/Medicaid, if applicable-before making any decision.)
+These options are not recommendations.
+Be sure to carefully compare the advantages and disadvantages of each and consider consulting an attorney, someone you trust and Medicare/Medicaid, if applicable, before making any decision or signing a contract.